Special points on intersections of hypersurfaces: Special points via total j -polar varieties

+From this perspective, the greedy obliteration in Example \ref{example:optimal_obliteration} leads to a worse bound because the type of $\mcf_{L}(2,C)$ exceeds the type of $\mcf_{y}(1,Q\cap C)$. \end{example}

-\begin{example} Computing a bound on $f^{70959641905151979}_0(\overbrace{1,\dots,1}^{21})$ as in the style of Example \ref{example:computations_for_nontic}---which will arise in the course of proving Theorem \ref{thm:new_bounds_on_H} in Section \ref{subsec:new_bounds}---involves $2059952$ inequalities to arrive at the base case $f^\ell_j(0) = j$.
-We summarize the process here by recording the total number of applications of each Lemma over the course of evaluating the bound, along with the associated value of $n$ at each stage.
+\begin{example} Computing a bound on $f^{70959641905151979}_0(0,\overbrace{1,\dots,1}^{21})$ by the optimal strategy---which arises in the course of proving Theorem \ref{thm:new_bounds_on_H} in Section \ref{subsec:new_bounds}---involves $2059952$ inequalities to arrive at the base case $f^\ell_j(0) = j$.
+We summarize the process here by recording the total number of applications of each Lemma over the course of evaluating the bound, along with the associated length $n$ of the tuple at each stage.

 \end{example}